 Latex mattresses are great for people who want many of the benefits of a foam mattress but don’t want to feel as hugged or “contoured.”
 These mattresses tend to have great cooling properties, bounce and are still responsive – meaning it will adjust to your body as you move around.

-Ron Rudzin, CEO of Saatva, says, “Latex is great because it has the resiliency of a spring mattress, but locks you in like memory foam.”
+Ron Rudzin, CEO of Saatva, says, “Latex is great because it has the resilience of a spring mattress, but locks you in like memory foam.”
 As we mentioned earlier, latex mattresses also tend to have the longest lifespan of all mattress types.

 The downsides?
 Latex mattresses tend to be more expensive.
 They are also very dense, meaning they’re going to be on the heavier side.
 Depending on the type of latex you get, you may notice some of that synthetic, chemically smell for the first few days.